Fort Crowder: Establishment and purpose

-Camp Crowder was a military installation named in honor of Major General Enoch H. Crowder, provost marshal of the United States during World War I and author of the 1917 Selective Service Act.
-The camp, located south of Neosho, Missouri, was established in 1941.
+Camp Crowder was a military installation named in honor of Major General Enoch H. Crowder, a native Missourian who was the provost marshal of the United States during World War I and author of the Selective Service Act of 1917.
+The camp, located south of Neosho, Missouri in an area originally named Pools Prairie, was established in 1941.

-The Army selected the Neosho site for the post due to its proximity to water, a cross roads to two major railroads (Kansas City Southern and the Frisco railroads), and two major U.S. highways (US 71 running north-south and US 60 and US 66, running east-west).
+The Army selected the Neosho site for the post due to its proximity to water, a cross roads to two major railroads (Kansas City Southern and the Frisco railroads), and two major U.S. highways (US 71 running north–south and US 60 and US 66, running east–west).
 Originally it was to serve as an armor training center.
 As it was constructed, it was re-designated as a U.S. Army Signal Corps replacement training center, an Army Service Forces training center and an officer candidate preparatory school, the first of its kind at any military installation.
 The post also served as an infantry replacement center and had a German prisoner of war camp.

 By 1943 the army had acquired 42786.41 acre, 66.9 sq. mi. in Newton and McDonald counties.